lst-c0ast-studios/lst-c0ast-studios/README.md

 - 👋 Hi, I work at and own a small portable studio @lst-c0ast-studios.
-I'm currently in the process of developing a language for encrypting information offline.
+I'm currently in the process of developing a language.
 I'm here mainly for study.
 I'm also an artist.
 Here are some other links https://linktr.ee/lst_c0ast_studios

 - 👀 I’m interested in positive and beneficial social connections.
 I'm a professional audio engineer.
 When I'm not writing, I run a service dedicated to audio & video.
 We do hardware and software setups & takedowns.
 Repairs, custom design, testing, audio dubbing, edits, mixing, mastering, booking and so on.
 We have dedicated sessions musicians and network with many bright, multi-faceted and talented individuals.